Illness sidelines Springsteen tour as 3 concerts postponed

-Details were lacking in Springsteen’s social media posts, including a Twitter feed which blamed the latest postponement on illness without specifying who was ill or what kind of illness was involve.
+Details were lacking in Springsteen’s social media posts.
+Though the Twitter feed blamed the latest postponement on illness, it did not specify who was ill or what kind of illness was involved.

 It merely said: “Due to illness, Bruce Springsteen and The E Street Band’s concert at MVP Arena in Albany on Tuesday, March 14 has been postponed.
 We are working on rescheduling the date so please hold on to your tickets as they will be valid for the rescheduled show.”

-The postponement notice made no mention of the major winter storm set to hit Albany late Monday.
+The post made no mention of a major winter storm forecast to hit Albany late Monday.

+On Saturday, E Street Band member Little Steven Van Zandt posted an encouraging message about the concert postponements on Twitter, saying: “No need to be anxious or afraid.
+Nothing serious.
+Just a temporary situation.
+We will all be back in full force very soon.”

 Springsteen, 73, began the tour on Feb.
 1 in Tampa, Florida, before 20,000 fans who mostly stood through the 28-song arena show that included staples like “Born to Run,” “Glory Days,” “Rosalita,” “Promised Land” and “Backstreets.”